Multi/Waste Oil Boilers From 27kW to 1,200kW Output

 2. These waste oil / multi oil boilers are an “oil burner “not a miracle worker, and things like brake fluid and clutch fluid, should not be burnt as they cause problems to the burner ( they destroy the rubber seals, that we use in our nozzles, and crystallize up, causing blockages in the nozzles and pipes of the burner – they are fluids not oils !!!!!

 3. Also no petrol or paint thinners either!!!
-We use a pre-heater to heat the oil up to 75 C ish for waste engine oil , or up to 140 C for vegetable oil .
-This will ignite the fluids and cause a fire!!!
+We use a pre-heater to heat the oil up to 75 C “ish” for waste engine oil , or up to 140 C for vegetable oil .
+This will ignite the fluids and cause a fire!!! also no transformer oil or capacitor oil is to be burnt.

 If you are not prepared to do this, to ensure the correct operation of the waste oil boiler, please buy a standard oil or gas boiler from us, and don’t moan to us regarding how much your fuel bills are !!! , you get free heat via your waste oil, it needs your time!!